odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_one_step.rst

 --------------------

-Start my navigating to the main :menuselection:`Sales` app dashboard, and make a new quote by clicking :guilabel:`Create`.
+Start my navigating to the main :menuselection:`Sales` app dashboard, and make a new quote by clicking :guilabel:`New`.
 Then select (or create) a :guilabel:`Customer` from the drop-down field, add a storable :guilabel:`Product` that is in stock to the order lines, and click :guilabel:`Confirm` to finalize the quotation as a sales order.

 A :guilabel:`Receipt` smart button will appear in the top-right corner of the :abbr:`PO (purchase